 Type: INDIVIDUAL OPEN EVENT

+ELIGIBILITY: The participant may not have previously competed in this event at the national level.
 This event is open to all non-finalists from the prejudged events.
 Registration for the event is not necessary.
 Eligible competitors will be on the roster.
 The times available will be listed in the Conference Program.
 Testing times will be on a first-come, first-served basis, space available; however, competitors who don't make it in one session will be on the top of the list for the next session.